lseman/lseman.github.io/_pages/about.md

 - Intelligent transportation systems, cyber-physical systems, aerospace systems (CubeSats), and oil and gas production

 ### Event Organization
-- Program Chair of V International Academy of Astronautics Latin American CubeSat Workshop (IAA-LACW 2022)
+- Program Chair of the V International Academy of Astronautics Latin American CubeSat Workshop (IAA-LACW 2022)
-- Program Chair of IV International Academy of Astronautics Latin American CubeSat Workshop (IAA-LACW 2020)
+- Program Chair of the IV International Academy of Astronautics Latin American CubeSat Workshop (IAA-LACW 2020)

 ### CubeSats
 - Participated in the FloripaSat-I project, the first nanosatellite in Santa Catarina